Inferno265/Inferno265/README.md

 🧠 I'm currently learning C++

-👯‍♀️ I'm looking to collaborate with Myself

-🤔 I'm looking for help with Memory Leaks in C++

-💬 Ask me about if i have depression

 📫 How to reach me: m3ci3k@gmail.com or using [![Discord](https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.com/channels/@inf3rno634/)

 😄 Pronouns: He/Him

-⚡️ Fun fact.
-I am one of the youngest developers in my country.

 ## 🛠 Skills